Government of California: Executive branch

 Stanford Mansion is the official reception center for the California government and one of the workplaces of the governor of California.

-All offices are elected separately to concurrent four-year terms, and each officer may be elected to an office a maximum of two times.
+California uses a presidential system and all offices are elected separately to concurrent four-year terms, and each officer may be elected to an office a maximum of two times.
 The governor has the powers and responsibilities to: sign or veto laws passed by the Legislature, including a line item veto; appoint judges, subject to ratification by the electorate; propose a state budget; give the annual State of the State address; command the state militia; and grant pardons for any crime, except cases involving impeachment by the Legislature.
 The lieutenant governor is the president of the California Senate and acts as the governor when the governor is unable to execute the office, including whenever the governor leaves the state.
 The governor and lieutenant governor also serve as ex officio members of the University of California Board of Regents and of the California State University Board of Trustees.
 Regulatory activity is published in the California Regulatory Notice Register and the general and permanent rules and regulations are codified in the California Code of Regulations.